Background

 What's coming later

 Some elements of the Act will be introduced in phases after May 2026.
-A new Private Rented Sector Ombudsman and PRS Database are expected from late 2026/27, and providers who issue private rented sector tenancies are likely to need to register for both.
-The Decent Homes Standard will also be extended to the private rented sector, along with Awaab's Law on addressing hazards such as damp and mould.
-Dates and details for these later phases are still to be confirmed.
+The PRS Database is expected from late 2026/27, and the Private Rented Sector Ombudsman from 2028, providers who issue private rented sector tenancies are likely to need to register for both.
+The Decent Homes Standard will also be extended to the private rented sector from 2035, Awaab's Law on addressing hazards such as damp and mould will also apply but dates have not been confirmed.

 Use the action plan